Chipitas, also known as Chipa Pirú, is a crunchy, bite-sized variation of the traditional Paraguayan chipa.

 - ½ tablespoon baking powder

-- 60 g butter softened to room temperature
+- 60 g shortening or unsalted butter softened to room temperature

 - 7 tablespoons 2% milk or water as needed, room temperature